Dušan Lagator

-Dušan Lagator (Душан Лагатор; born 29 March 1994) is a Montenegrin professional footballer who plays as a defender or defensive midfielder for Indian Super League club Kerala Blasters and the Montenegro national team.
+Dušan Lagator (Душан Лагатор; born 29 March 1994) is a Montenegrin professional footballer who plays as a centre-back or defensive midfielder for Super League club PSM Makassar.

 Club career

 Lagator was born in Cetinje and began his career in Mogren.
-After 46 games and 3 years in Mogren he moved to Mladost Podgorica.
-With Mladost he won the Cup in the 2014–15 season.
-In the winter transfer period 2015–16 was moved to Čukarički.

-For Čukarički Lagator he made his debut in the Serbian SuperLiga in the match against Metalac, on February 19, 2016.
+After 46 games across three years in Mogren, he moved to Mladost Podgorica.
+With Mladost, he won the Montenegrin Cup in the 2014–15 season.
+In the winter of 2016, he moved to Čukarički.
+He made his debut for Čukarički in the Serbian SuperLiga in a match against Metalac on 19 February 2016.

-On 11 August 2020, he signed with Polish club Wisła Płock.
+On 11 August 2020, Lagator signed with Polish club Wisła Płock.

-In July 2022, he signed for Hungarian club Debreceni VSC.
+In July 2022, he signed for Hungarian club Debrecen.

-On 18 January 2025, Indian Super League club Kerala Blasters announced the signing of Lagator on an undisclosed transfer fee from Debreceni VSC.
+On 18 January 2025, Indian Super League club Kerala Blasters announced the signing of Lagator for an undisclosed transfer fee.
 He made his debut for the club on 19 January in a 0–0 draw against NorthEast United by coming as a substitute in the injury time.
 On 12 March 2025, Lagator scored his first goal for Kerala Blasters in a 1–1 draw against Hyderabad FC.

 International career

-Lagator was part of Montenegrin U-19 team in 2012.
+Lagator was part of Montenegro under-19 team in 2012.

 In May 2016 he was part of Montenegro "B" team.

-He made his senior debut for Montenegro national football team on 5 September 2019 in a friendly against Hungary, as a 66th-minute substitute for Marko Simić.
+He made his senior debut for Montenegro on 5 September 2019 in a friendly against Hungary, as a 66th-minute substitute for Marko Simić.